 - 1. Demonstrate effective critical reading, oral and written communication skills - 2.
 Employ essential numeracy, technical and research skills. - 3.
-Appraise different scenarios for decision making in international business. - 4.
-Critique the social, cultural and ethical implications of international business, after their exposure to a different higher education setting. - 5.
+Appraise different scenarios for decision making in international business through the use of business analytics methods. - 4.
+Utilize business analytics to critique the social, cultural, and ethical implications of international business, following exposure to the workplace. - 5.
 Demonstrate their ability to work as a team.